bcbio/bcbio-nextgen/docs/contents/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The pipeline requires access to reference genomes, including the raw
 FASTA sequence and pre-built indexes for aligners.
-The
+For human genomes, the
+automated installer provides hg19 and GRCh37 1000 genomes references as
+provided in the `GATK resource bundle`_.
 :ref:`data-requirements` section describes the expected layout of
 `Galaxy .loc files`_ pointing to the actual sequence and index
 files.